 Special Thanks to Dr. Sid White for all his years of love and caring.
 Platinum Home Health and Hospice for all the wonderful nurses.
 Special thanks to Rachel and Aaron.

-To send flowers to Harley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Harley Staley, please visit our floral store.